CalcChief

 Debt-Free Faster: Tips

-• Consolidating high-rate credit cards into a lower-rate personal loan can reduce interest and simplify payments.
+• Consolidating high-rate credit cards (18–25%) into a lower-rate personal loan (8–12%) can slash interest costs.

 Frequently Asked Questions